JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Croomba V2/ReadMe.md

 ## Project Demonstration & Images
 ### Video of Robot at Competition
-Video of robot click here
+Video of the robot click here

 ### Robot image
 picture